 Weeding and Pruning

 The bell pepper plant has a shallow root system.
-Weeding can often accidentally damage this, causing the plants to fail.
+Weeding can often accidentally damage this, causing the peppers to fail.
 Instead regularly mulch around the crops.
 This will help to discourage weeds from emerging while also helping the soil to retain moisture.

 Be careful weeding around crops with a shallow root system.
 If you are worried try applying a layer of mulch, such as compost or wood chippings around the plant.
 This will smother weed growth meaning that you don’t have to weed near delicate root systems.